-How the Ishihara Test Works
+How Does the Ishihara Test Work?

 - It is a color perception test that uses 38 plates in order to detect red-green color deficiencies.
 It is also called as ‘38 plates CVD test’.
 There are several types of plates that are given to the person under test.